-Communicate: Managers and NALC food drive representatives will make all employees aware of the food drive and ask that they help to make it a success.
-Managers will encourage and support media attention and be prepared to do interviews with TV, radio, and newspaper media to discuss Postal Service involvement.
+Communicate: Managers and NALC food drive representatives will make all employees aware of the drive and ask their help to make it a success.
+Managers will encourage and support media attention and be prepared to do interviews with TV, radio and newspaper media to discuss Postal Service involvement.